M$^2$RNN: Non-Linear RNNs with Matrix-Valued States for Scalable Language Modeling: Conclusion

 We introduce \Method~(\method), a non-linear RNN architecture with matrix-valued hidden states that addresses key limitations of existing linear recurrent models.
 By combining expressive non-linear state transitions with a forget gate and an outer product state expansion, \method~achieves strong state-tracking capabilities.

-Our experiments demonstrate that \method~consistently comes close to \mamba~\cite{mamba2} and \gdn~\cite{gdn} at both the 410M dense and 7B (1B active) MoE scales.
+Our experiments demonstrate that, in the homogeneous setting, \method~is competitive with \mamba~\cite{mamba2} and \gdn~\cite{gdn} at both the 410M dense and 7B (1B active) MoE scales.
 More importantly, hybrid models combining \method~with attention layers significantly outperform equivalent \mamba~and \gdn~hybrids in language modeling, in-context retrieval, and long-context generalization.
 We further show that even a single \method~layer yields substantial accuracy gains with only $6\%$ throughput degradation, making it a practical enhancement for existing architectures.

 The matrix-valued recurrence in \method~eliminates the FLOPs wasted by padding in vector-valued recurrences when using the FlashRNN algorithm \cite{flashrnn}, enabling efficient tensor core utilization independent of batch size.
 Combined with our custom kernels, this makes \method~a viable component for training state-of-the-art production language models.